oxygen-dioxide/OpenUtau-Wiki/Resamplers.md

 - EFB-GT.exe
 - EFB-PB.exe

-# Compatible with adjustments
+## Compatible with adjustments

 - moresampler.exe
-  - Though it technically works, but it is actually barely usable.
-Not recommend to use at the moment.
   - Need to edit the following lines in moreconfig.txt:
     - Line 6 "resampler-compatibility" to on.
     - Line 16 "auto-update-llsm-mrq" to off.
+  - The wavetool mode is not supported.
+But using it as a pure resampler works.
+  - Generating llsm files with multiple processes can easily overload your computer.
+Please turn down threads to 1 or 2.

+## Incompatible

-# Incompatible
+# macOS

+As of macOS 11.6, the below method works.